Skip to main content

 Configuring the Cache

 HTTP Clients are reused to ensure existing connections can be reused for better performance.
-By default, clients are cached for 5 minutes.
+By default, clients are cached for at least one hour.
+Cache entries are only removed once the http client hasn't been accessed for one hour.
 This can be configured to allow for better performance.

 HttpClientAccessor.setHttpClientCache(cache);